ozer550/Articles/Django_url_resolvers.md

     template_name = 'projects_list.html'
 ```

-If we carefully see here we have defined a url attribute for ProjecctsListView class and we have hard coded the string.
+If we carefully see here we have defined a url attribute for ProjecctsListView class and we have hardcoded the string.

 ```python
  url = '/projects'